A. J. Croce

-Adrian James "A.J."
-Croce (born September 28, 1971) is an American singer-songwriter.
+Adrian James Croce (born September 28, 1971) is an American singer-songwriter.
 His parents are Ingrid Croce and Jim Croce.

 Biography

 Early life

-Croce was born in Bryn Mawr, Pennsylvania, on September 28, 1971, the son of singers Jim Croce, who was from an Italian Roman Catholic family, and Ingrid Croce, who is Jewish.
+Croce was born in Bryn Mawr, Pennsylvania, on September 28, 1971, the son of singers Jim Croce, who was from an Italian Roman Catholic family but adopted Judaism, and Ingrid Croce, who is Jewish.
 His father died in a plane crash in September 1973, at age 30, eight days before A.J.'s second birthday.
 Shortly before his father's death, in the summer of 1973, the family moved to San Diego.
-When he was four years old, he was temporarily blinded by the physical abuse of Ingrid's boyfriend.
-He was hospitalized for six months and was totally blind in both eyes for six years.
+When Croce was four years old, he was temporarily blinded by the physical abuse of Ingrid's boyfriend.
+Croce was hospitalized for six months and was totally blind in both eyes for six years.
 Croce grew up listening to Ray Charles, Sam Cooke, a lot of soul music, early rock 'n' roll, jazz, and blues.
 He learned how to play the piano, inspired by Ray Charles and Stevie Wonder.
-He later regained sight in one eye.
-For junior high, Croce attended Hebrew school.
-When he was 15, in 1987, the family's house burned down.
+Croce later regained sight in one eye.
+For junior high, he attended Hebrew school.
+In 1987, when Croce was 15, the family's house burned down.